Jordon Smith: Professional career

 After the tough period at Pro Circuit Kawasaki, Smith moved to the Fire Power Honda team for the 2022 season.
 Aboard the Honda, Smith was able to complete the full 250SX East season and finish sixth in the final standings.
 Following this, he was picked up by the Monster Energy Star Racing Yamaha team for the 2023 supercross and motocross seasons.
 This move saw a return to form for Smith in supercross, finishing the 2023 AMA Supercross Championship in fourth in the 250SX East class after picking up five podium finished, including a second in Arlington.
 Following this, Smith made his first appearance in the AMA National Motocross Championship for four years.
 A wrist injury after the fourth round curtailed his motocross season.

 Smith made a strong start to the 2024 AMA Supercross Championship, finishing second at the opening round and winning the second round in the mud at San Francisco to take the championship leader's red plate.
 He again finished on the podium with third at the following round, but lost the championship lead after round four.
 Smith finished third twice more on his way to finishing third in the final standings of the 250SX West class behind RJ Hampshire and Levi Kitchen.
 Following this, Smith finished ninth in the final standings of the 250 class in the 2024 AMA National Motocross Championship, picking up a third in the opening race at the final round.
 He joined the Triumph Factory Racing Team for 2025 SuperMotocross World Championship.
 Racing in the 250SX West class of the 2025 AMA Supercross Championship, Smith finished on the podium in his debut ride for the manufacturer, before taking Triumph's first professional supercross win in Glendale, Arizona.
 An injury picked up at the following round hampered his title challenge and he eventually finished eighth in the standings.
 Smith returned for the 2025 AMA National Motocross Championship, where he finished ninth in the final standings, with a sixth at the second round being his best overall finish of the season.
 In the season ending SuperMotocross playoff rounds, Smith finished seventh in the final standings.

+Sticking with the Triumph factory team, Smith made the full-time switch to the 450 class for 2026, becoming one of the first riders to pilot the manufacturer's new 450cc motorcycle.
+A pre-season injury meant that Smith did not start his 2026 AMA Supercross Championship campaign until the seventh round in Arlington, Texas.
+Throughout the rest of the season, he found his feet in the category, scoring one top-ten main event finish and ending the championship in nineteenth.